namkhoi/nanoleaf_raspberry_pi/README.md

 ## Nanoleaf Open API
 The link the Nanoleaf API is: https://forum.nanoleaf.me/docs#_y93gn2m7n534

-The API is a REST API which means the protocol HTTP is used.
+The API is a REST API and is uses the HTTP protocol to communicate.

 ## Setup
 This is how the setup looks like: